Jobless Claims at 870,000 as Fraud and Backlogs Cloud Data

 The Labor Department said Thursday that the number of people who are continuing to receive unemployment benefits declined to 12.6 million.
 The steady decline in that figure over the past several months reflects that some of the unemployed are being re-hired.
 Yet it also indicates that others have exhausted their regular jobless aid, which last six months in most states.

-In addition to those receiving aid on state programs, about 105,000 others were added to an extended jobless-benefits program that provides 13 additional weeks of aid.
-This program, established in the economic relief package that Congress passed earlier this year, is now paying benefits to 1.6 million people.
+In addition to those receiving aid on state programs, about 105,000 others were added last week to an extended jobless-benefits program that provides 13 additional weeks of aid.
+This program, established in the economic relief package Congress passed earlier this year, is now paying benefits to 1.6 million people.

-The growing concerns about fraudulent applications for unemployment benefits have focused mainly on a new program, Pandemic Unemployment Assistance.
+The growing concerns about fraudulent applications have focused mainly on a new program, Pandemic Unemployment Assistance.
 This program made self-employed people, gig workers and contractors eligible for jobless aid for the first time.

-Though roughly 14 million people are classified as receiving aid under that program, economists increasingly regard that figure as unreliable and likely inflated by both fraudulent applications and inaccurate counts.
-The number of people receiving benefits under the PUA program is probably overstated by several million, economists say.
+But the program has been targeted for fraud in many states and has also double-counted many beneficiaries.
+Last week, California cut in half the number of people receiving benefits under PUA, likely after purging double-counts.
+It now says 3.4 million people are receiving the aid, down from 6.4 million the previous week.

-Thursday’s report from the government comes against the backdrop of an economy that has been recovering fitfully from a catastrophic recession.
-Some economic barometers, like housing, retail purchases and auto sales, have managed to produce solid gains.
-But with unemployment elevated at 8.4% and a key federal jobless benefit having expired, the economy’s gains are believed to be slowing.
+And first-time applications for benefits, which generally reflect the pace of layoffs each week, often include leftover claims from previous weeks.

 Kimberly Maldonado, a 31-year-old out-of-work music instructor, is among the thousands of Californians whose unemployment aid is tied up by bureaucratic snags and the state’s decision to suspend the processing of new applications.